Residency

 Short-term housing options in Seattle:

-- The iConnect message board is a place where iSchoolers who need somewhere to stay for residency can connect with those who live in Seattle.
+- The iConnect message board is a place where iSchoolers who need somewhere to stay for Orientation can connect with those who live in Seattle.

 Travel methods: